What does it mean to be “a WBENC-certified WBE”?

 Yes, the processing fee for recertification uses the same fee schedule as for certification.
 Please consult fee chart above.

 Is recertification automatic?

 Recertification is not automatic.
-The owner is sent a courtesy reminder 120 days prior to the expiration date of the company’s certification.
-The reminder email will be sent to the primary owner’s email address on file, and will be generated from the WBENCLink2.0 system.
-However, WBENC does not guarantee receipt of the reminder e-mail and recommends the WBE marks its calendar as a reminder to begin the process at least 90 days prior to its expiration date.
+The owner is sent a courtesy reminders starting 120 days prior to the expiration date of the company’s certification, however, WBENC does not guarantee receipt of the reminder e-mail and recommends you mark your calendar as a reminder to begin the process at least 90 days prior to your expiration date.

 For Recertification Questions